Kautenja/limit-order-book/README.md

 [python-home]: https://python.org
 [license]: ./LICENSE

-This is an implementation of the limit order book structure and matching algorithm for C++ (and Python through ctypes) for market data streaming.
+This is an implementation of the limit order book with a price-time priority matching policy for reception of market data streams.
+There are APIs for C++, C, and Python.

 ## Usage